-C. Make strategic investments in selected infrastructure projects which make a demonstrable, positive impact on job creation and private investment.
+C. Make strategic investments in selected infrastructure projects that make a demonstrable, positive impact on job creation and private investment.

 D. Support catalytic projects through programmatic tools which maximize private investment and leverage urban renewal resources in order to grow the tax base.